kawells/eol-dr/checklist.md

 ### Social Media accounts

-* Everything can be logged in with KeePass + the multi-factor apps on my phone (Authy or Microsoft Authenticator)
+* Everything can be logged in with BitWarden + the multi-factor apps on my phone (Authy or Microsoft Authenticator)
-* Don’t close Twitter for a few years
-  * If you sell my Twitter, make it worth your time, like 1 million then ask a friend to delete all my old posts
-  * This will probably require some sort of service because Twitter makes things hard
-* Export and close FB, I only stayed there for Niki's memorial page and my business page anyway
-* Instagram may be enjoyable for you to look back on since it's just us on vacation :kiss:
+* Leave FB up if you want
+  * Transfer VCTapped over to someone local (Christian)
+  * Transfer Camarillo Foodies over to one of the other admins
+* Leave main IG up if you want, close everything else

 ### 2FA

-Fortunately, you're familiar with this because I require you to be :blush:.
 This is "Two factor authentication" or "2FA" or "Multi factor authentication" or "MFA".
 They all mean the same thing.

 * I use two MFA apps on my phone
-  * Authy
+  * BitWarden
-    * I default to this most of the time unless it's not available
+    * I default to this most of the time
   * Microsoft Authenticator
-* Some accounts require a US phone number for SMS, so use the me@fake.com Skype account phone number
+* Some accounts require a US phone number for SMS, so use 267-719-3557 (my Google Voice number)
-  * If you see that they sent it to phone number 555-555-5555, then that is the Skype account
 * Remember to avoid using SMS for 2FA if it's possible, because it's less safe
-* Keep using Authy for your own accounts when you can

 ### Cloud Subscriptions

 SUPER IMPORTANT because these bills can get big quickly

-* Microsoft Azure + Power BI - to delete sponsorship subscription and transfer resources – contact Michelle and have her walk you through it.
-The phone number is listed on [this page](https://docs.microsoft.com/en-us/microsoft-365/admin/get-help-support?view=o365-worldwide&tabs=online#phone-support): +1-800-865-9408
-* Amazon Web Services charges 5 cents a month and is hooked up to our Amazon account, so you can just leave it forever
-* Appveyor – Billy Dominguez will know what to do.
-Please get in touch with him at some point because if this bill isn't paid each year, then the tests will fail in our repository.
+* None

 ### Online Storage & Photo Backups

 **Photo Backups**

-We both have this installed on our phones [backup service] is used to backup all our pictures to the cloud, it uploads them automatically so you probably don't know it is there.
-It is important though as [backup service] contains all of our memories.
+Google Photos is used to backup all our pictures to the cloud; it uploads them automatically.

-* You can login to the web version [here]() details are in KeePass
+* You can login to the web version [here]() details are in BitWarden
 * From here you can download individual pictures, change the password to the account or download all of the photos to your computer if you wish.
 * Don't just close the account though as you will lose the photos.